A Fall from Grace

 A Fall from Grace is a 2020 American thriller film produced, written, and directed by Tyler Perry and his first to be released by Netflix.

 The film follows a woman who finds a dangerous new love and the novice attorney who defends her in a sensational court case.

 This was the final film of actor Cicely Tyson before her death in January 2021.
+The film was panned by critics with main criticism focusing on the screenplay.

 Plot

-Jasmine Bryant (Bresha Webb) is a public defender who constantly takes plea deals in small town Virginia.
-Her husband Jordan (Matthew Law) is a police officer who is discouraged after witnessing an older woman he attempted to save complete a suicide attempt.
+Jasmine Bryant is a public defender who constantly takes plea deals in small town Virginia.
+Her husband Jordan is a police officer who feels discouraged after witnessing an older woman he attempted to save complete a suicide attempt.

-Jasmine is assigned by her boss Rory (Tyler Perry) to defend Grace Waters (Crystal Fox), a woman accused of murdering her husband Shannon DeLong (Mehcad Brooks).
-Grace insists that she is guilty and will agree to a plea deal if she goes to a prison close by her son Malcolm (Walter Fauntleroy).
+Jasmine is assigned by her boss Rory to defend Grace Waters, a woman accused of murdering her husband Shannon DeLong.
+Grace insists that she is guilty and will agree to a plea deal if she goes to a prison close by her son Malcolm.
 Jasmine is troubled by case details, including Shannon's missing body.
 Rory is not pleased that Jasmine wants to represent the suspect because the department does not have the budget for a trial, and he expects the media frenzy will disrupt their lives.

-Grace’s best friend Sarah Miller (Phylicia Rashad) tells Jasmine that Grace was feeling sad after her divorce, and she pushed her to get out and meet someone new.
+Grace’s best friend Sarah Miller tells Jasmine that Grace was feeling sad after her divorce, so she pushed her to get out and meet someone new.
 She ended up marrying Shannon.
-After researching the case some more, Jasmine and her colleagues Tilsa (Angela Marie Rigsby) and Donnie (Donovan Christie, Jr.) believe Grace is innocent.
+After researching the case, Jasmine and her colleagues Tilsa and Donnie believe Grace is innocent.

 Grace tells Jasmine that she met Shannon at a gallery exhibit of his work.
-He charmed Grace and they married three months later.
-Grace says that Shannon soon became cruel and secretive.
-After he got her passwords and secretly stole from her accounts, he mortgaged her house with forged documents.
+He charmed her and they married three months later.
+She says that Shannon soon became cruel and secretive.
+After he got Grace's passwords and secretly stole from various accounts, he mortgaged her house with forged documents.
 Eventually, the bank fired Grace.

-The last night, Grace walked in on Shannon and another woman having sex in the marriage bed.
+The last night, Grace walked in on Shannon and another woman having sex in their marriage bed.
 Later the couple argued; she beat him with a baseball bat and pushed him down the stairs to the basement.
 Grace drove away, calling Sarah from the country to confess the killing.
 Sarah tells Jasmine that when she went to Grace's house, she saw her son Malcolm leaving the house.
-Because Shannon's body is missing, Sarah believes that Malcolm helped Grace dispose of it.
+As Shannon's body is missing, Sarah suggests that Malcolm disposed of it.